anushkaDev9/Eye-Exercise/README.md

 # Eye Exercise
 ***
-Display the live location of the busses on Map by using an API to source real-time data of the Boston MBTA buses.
+Added two eye using HTML ,CSS and the elements follow the mouse position on the screen using the mouse events with JavaScript.
 ### Built with
 ***
 - HTML5